PowerBagel911/lifeblood/lifeblood-ops-assistant/README.md

 - [ ] **Scalability**: Migrate to production vector database (Pinecone, Weaviate)
 - [ ] **Fine-tuning**: Experiment with domain-specific model fine-tuning

-## Contributing

-Contributions are welcome!
-This is a prototype system demonstrating RAG best practices.

-**Development Guidelines:**
-1. Follow existing code structure and naming conventions
-2. Add tests for new features (`apps/api/tests/`)
-3. Update documentation for API changes
-4. Use type hints in Python and TypeScript
-5. Follow PEP 8 for Python code
-6. Run linters before committing: `pytest` and `npm run lint`

 ## License

 This project is for educational and demonstration purposes.
 Please review licensing requirements for dependencies (LangChain, ChromaDB, Google Gemini) before commercial use.